patflannery/thetvpeople/README.md

-# thetvpeople
+# The TV People Patch Collection

-A collection of Pure Data patches created for the TV People.
+A collection of Pure Data patches created for use by the TV People.

+Individual patches contain their own Readme files to explain usage.
+All patches compatible with PD vanilla.